massifrg/pandoc-export-index/README.md

 In LibreOffice, you can click on
 __Insert - Table of Contents and Index - Table of Contents, Index or Bibliography__.

-Though LibreOffice supports many indices, for now the only one that is created is the alphabetical index.
+and choose the alphabetical index.

 ## Generating an index